• Skip to primary navigation

 • Food Dehydrator to dehydrate the chicken.
 Or use your oven.

-2. Slice the chicken into thin strips.
+2. Slice the chicken breast into thin strips about ¼-inch thick.

 Sliced chicken breast and sweet potato on plates.